paradicms/paradicms.github.io/docs/reference/data-model.md

 #### Description

 Most of the properties used by Paradicms have well-described semantics, and are backed up by formal specifications in [RDF Schema](https://www.w3.org/TR/rdf-schema/), [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/), and [the Web Ontology Language (OWL)](https://www.w3.org/OWL/).
-This column briefly summarizes the expected semantics of a property and how it's used.
+This column briefly summarizes the expected semantics of a property.
 For extended descriptions, refer to the original vocabulary for a property, such as [DCMI Metadata Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) for `dcterms:`-prefixed properties like `dcterms:creator`.

 #### Cardinality